malbet/malbet/README.md

 ### Hi there 👋

 🌱 Hello!
-I'm [Alejandra], a passionate software developer with a strong focus on JavaScript and scripting languages.
+I'm Alejandra, a passionate software developer with a strong focus on JavaScript and scripting languages.
 I love building innovative solutions and exploring new technologies to solve real-world problems.

 Skills
 Programming Languages: JavaScript (ES6+), HTML, CSS